willaurum/Willaurum.github.io/theAreanaSim/arenaNotes.md

   }
   ```
   Even if the item’s default `consumes` flag is false, you can override consumption per event while also defining how many victims it targets.

+### TO - DO

+add taco bell breakfast
+ - no lethal abilities

+Add "rhymes with Grug"